bentwheel/lgbtq-retirement-meps-analysis/README.md

 [additional data
 files](https://meps.ahrq.gov/mepsweb/data_stats/download_data_files_detail.jsp?cboPufNumber=HC-213D).
 Therefore, I have chosen to examine only total length of stay within our baseline and comparison cohorts.
-Similarly to ER utilization, total hospital length of stay is most usually expressed per 1,000 patients/members over a time period.
+Similarly to ED utilization, total hospital length of stay is most usually expressed per 1,000 patients/members over a time period.
 The visualization below uses MEPS data pooled across 2014 - 2019 to build a statistical representation of